Arctic

 • Discovered only three open ports: RPC on 135, another MSRPC on 49154, and port 8500 running Adobe ColdFusion 8.

-• Identified ColdFusion 8 as vulnerable to RCE using Exploit-DB 50057.
+• Identified ColdFusion 8 as vulnerable to RCE using Exploit-DB 50057arrow-up-right.

 • Gained a reverse shell via ColdFusion’s vulnerable REST endpoint.